famedjoel/Lucky-Fitness/README.md

 5. **Start Workout**: The "Start Workout" button initiates the workout, redirecting users to the main timer page.

+## Starting the Workout Feature

+The "Starting the Workout" feature in Lucky Fitness allows users to initiate their exercise routines using a flexible and customizable timer.
+Users have the option to start individual exercises with specific durations or commence a general workout directly from the "Vault" page.

 ### Key Components

 - **Individual Exercise Start**: Users can start each exercise individually with customized durations.